stefs92/GranatumX-Templates/README.md

 5. **Customize the package.yaml file:** A key requirement of a GranatumX Gbox is the package.yaml file.
 In this file, you&#39;ll add descriptive information about your Gbox, information about the backend scripts your Gbox uses to perform its operations, and definitions for the frontend user interface of your Gbox.
 For a full description of all available fields, check out the [index.d.ts](https://github.com/granatumx/install-gbox/blob/master/types/index.d.ts) file.
 Two key fields are briefly described below.

-&nbsp;
-: The &quot;endpoints&quot; field contains the logic which will connect a user&#39;s pipeline to your Gbox backend.
+    The &quot;endpoints&quot; field contains the logic which will connect a user&#39;s pipeline to your Gbox backend.
 In our template, the Gbox backend is a docker image, and the command to be executed when the user runs your Gbox (in Python template) is &quot;python ./main.py&quot;.
 You can look at the g\_packages folder maybe add a link here?
 Couldn&#39;t find this folder in the Github repo that was originally linked for examples of other backend configuration options.

     The &quot;frontend&quot; field contains the &quot;args&quot; section defining what HTML inputs to show the user (these serve as the arguments which will be passed to your Gbox), the &quot;imports&quot; section defining what types of inputs from other Gboxes your Gbox accepts, and the &quot;exports&quot; section defining the types your Gbox exports to other Gboxes.
 The &quot;injectInto&quot; line should be modified to include keywords used to access args/imports/exports from the main script, as specified in the template comments.

 6. **Edit your main script** main.R / main.py with your application code.
 The template provided demonstrates how to handle import/export of data using granatum\_sdk.